ha5ha6/judy_blog/_pages/pgac.md

 ### Advantages of Policy-based Methods

+- learn **a stochastic policy** that provides specific probabilities for taking the actions (hard for value-based methods)

+- this stochasticity could start from appropriate levels of exploration to deterministic policies asymptotically (other than $$\epsilon$$-greedy in valued-based methods)

+- naturally handle **continuous action spaces** (hard for value-based methods)

-- policy may be a simpler function to approximate, so that it learns faster and yields a superior asymptotic policy (this varies in the complexity of the policies and action-value functions)
+- policy may be **a simpler function** to approximate, so that it learns faster and yields a superior asymptotic policy (this varies in the complexity of the policies and action-value functions)

-- the choice of policy parameterization is a good way of injecting prior knowledge
+- the choice of policy parameterization is a good way of **injecting prior knowledge**

-- the continuity of the policy dependence on the parameters enables the action probabilities to change smoothly and therefore allows for convergence guarantees with gradient ascent
+- the **continuity** of the policy dependence on the parameters enables the action probabilities to **change smoothly** and therefore allows for **convergence guarantees** with gradient ascent

 - etc